VincentGourbin/FluxForge-Studio/README.md

 ### Image Generation Process
 1. Enter your prompt in the **Content Creation** tab
-2. Select model (schnell/dev) and configure basic parameters
+2. Select model (schnell/dev/krea-dev/qwen-image) and configure basic parameters
+3. For Qwen-Image: Use negative prompt and True CFG Scale controls as needed
-3. Add desired tools using the dynamic tool system
+4. Add desired tools using the dynamic tool system (LoRA, ControlNet, FLUX Tools)
-4. Adjust tool-specific parameters
+5. Adjust tool-specific parameters
-5. Click "Add to Queue" to queue your generation
+6. Click "Generate Image" to automatically queue your generation
-6. Monitor progress in the **Processing Queue** tab
+7. Monitor progress in the **Processing Queue** tab
-7. View completed images in the **History** tab
+8. View completed images in the **History** tab

 ### Processing Queue Management
 1. **Queue Tasks**: All generation operations are automatically queued